Baird Parker + Violet Red Bile Glucose (VRBG) Dipslides (Box of 10)

 Baird Parker Agar and VRBG Agar for Staphylococci and Enterobacteriaceae.
 This slide offers a Staphylococci count on one side and an Enterobactericeae count on the other side.

-It comes in a pack size of 10 slides per box (minimum order of 5 boxes).
+It comes in a pack size of 10 slides per box.
 The slide has a flexible paddle and is located in a shatterproof container.

 Each dipslide features a virtually unbreakable and flexible paddle allowing for even, full surface testing.